 The following table shows the two possible forms of declarations and defines the terminology.
 C is a placeholder for any class, including the built-in type classes Real, Integer, Boolean, String, and enumeration types.
-The type of a dimension upper bound expression, e.g. n, m, p,... in the table below, need to be a subtype of Integer or EB for a class EB that is an enumeration type or subtype of the Boolean typethe name E for an enumeration type E, or Boolean.
+The type of a dimension upper bound expression, e.g. n, m, p,... in the table below, need to be a subtype of Integer or the name E for an enumeration type E, or Boolean.
 Colon (:) indicates that the dimension upper bound is unknown and is a subtype of Integer.

-Upper and lower array dimension index bounds are described in Section 10.1.110.1.1.
+Upper and lower array dimension index bounds are described in Section 10.1.1.

 An array indexed by Boolean or enumeration type can only be used in the following ways: